 Conflict is a part of life.
-We all bump up against each other from time to time and have issues and problems that we need to work out with skill and from a place of respect and empowerment.
+We all bump up against each other from time to time.
+We have issues and problems that we need to work out with skill and from a place of respect and empowerment.

 But luckily I did a course called Empowering Relationships, and I learnt valuable skills to handle tricky situations from a place of empowerment and love.
 (Stay tuned for more on this course soon.)